KotaUeshima/globify/README.md

 An application to showcase songs that people are listening to from across the world, utilizing Google Maps API and Spotify API, featuring a Next.js frontend built with React, Typescript, and a Ruby on Rails backend.

+## Demo

+You can access the web demo at https://globify.vercel.app/

-# Project Screenshots
+## Project Screenshots

 ![homepage](./public/screenshots/homepage.png)
 ![map](./public/screenshots/map.png)
 ![login](./public/screenshots/login.png)

-# Project Status
+## Project Status

 Still working on a few features: